Joseph-Essa/Image-to-image-translation/README.md

 # Image-to-image-translation
-Image-to-image translation For alzheimer's disease PTE scanner using GAN implementation
+Image-to-image translation For alzheimer's disease PTE scanner using DCGAN implementation
 ----
 ### Table of Contents
 You're sections headers will be used to reference location of destination.